-A tree to 30 m tall, with a domed crown.
+Tree to 30 m tall, with a domed crown.
 Bark grey, smooth into maturity, with a pattern of round lenticels.
 Shoots slender; buds short, hidden through summer within the swollen base of the leaf-stalk.
-Leaflets (7–)13(– 15); one unbranched stipel to 2 mm long usually present on either side of pulvinus; petiolule 3–5 mm long, with dense grey pubescence; rachis grooved above.
+Leaflets (7–)13(– 15); one unbranched stipel to 2 mm long often present at the base of each petiolule; petiolule 3–5 mm long, with dense grey pubescence; rachis grooved above.
 Leaflets 20–100 × 10–35 mm, long-elliptic or ovate-oblong with a tapered or rounded base and pointed tip, smaller towards the base of the leaf; green on both sides, sometimes with hairs under the base of the midrib.
 Inflorescence erect, 10–30 cm high, to 15 cm wide, the flowers opening April–June in the wild.
 Calyx campanulate, densely white-yellow sericeous, with triangular teeth.
 Corolla white with a yellow flush at the throat; individual flowers c.
 1 cm.
 Fruit-pod long-elliptic or oblong, 50–80 × 15–20 mm, winged along both sides, ripening June–October in the wild.
 Seeds 1–3, dark brown or black, oblong, c.
 8 mm long.
 (Flora of China 2021; Spongberg & Ma 1997).

 Distribution China Guangdong, Guangxi, Guizhou, Hunan, Jiangsu, Yunnan, Zhejiang Japan Central Honshu, Shikoku South Korea

-Habitat Forests, in valleys and slopes below 1000 m.
+Habitat Forests, in valleys and slopes below 1000 m asl.

 USDA Hardiness Zone 5b